NandanNayak/ReqRes-Jmeter-Project/README.md

 ## mTLS communication using Jmeter

 For mTLS commuunication, Jmeter accepts a P12 file.
-In order to generate one you need a `client.crt` and `client.key`.
-Using these use openssl to generate a P12 file
+In order to generate one, you need a `client.crt` and `client.key`.
+Using these files, use `openssl` to generate a P12 file as shown below

 ```bash
 openssl pkcs12 -export -name client-cert -in client.crt -inkey client.key -out clientkeystore.p12